Senipah/VBA-Better-Array/docs/api/methods/FromCSV.md

 ## Description

 The `FromCSV()` method accepts a path argument pointing to a comma-separated values (CSV) file and stores the delimited values contained within to the internal array.
-Fields that contain a special character (comma, CR*, LF*, or double quote*), and are "escaped" by enclosing them in double quotes (Hex 22) are correctly handled as per the [RFC 4180](https://tools.ietf.org/html/rfc4180#page-2) specification. *WIP
+Fields that contain a special character (comma, CR\*, LF\*, or double quote\*), and are "escaped" by enclosing them in double quotes (Hex 22) are correctly handled as per the [RFC 4180](https://tools.ietf.org/html/rfc4180#page-2) specification. *WIP

-    ByRef Path As String, _
-    Optional ByVal ColumnDelimiter As String = ",", _
-    Optional ByRef RowDelimiter As String = vbNewLine, _ Optional ByRef Quote As String = """", _
-    Optional ByVal IgnoreFirstRow As Boolean _

 ## Syntax